 Common collective funds: Valued at the fair value using the NAV provided by the fund trustee as a practical expedient based on the value of the underlying assets owned by the trust, minus its liabilities, and then divided by the number of shares outstanding.
 There are no imposed redemption restrictions nor does the Plan have any contractual obligations to further invest in the common collective trust funds.
+There are no unfunded commitments.
 The NAV for these funds are published on a daily basis and is the basis for the Plan participant transactions.
-Therefore, these funds have a readily determinable value and are classified withing Level 1 of the fair value hierarchy table.
+In accordance with subtopic 820-10,these investments have not been classified in the fair value hierarchy.
+The amounts presented in the fair value table are intended to permit reconciliation of the fair value hierarchy to the amounts presented in the statements of assets available for benefits.